IgniteUI/igniteui-blazor-examples/samples/README.md

 - [Excel Library](https://infragistics.com/blazorsite/components/excel_library_using_workbooks.html)
 - and many more

+## Branches

+> **_NOTE:_** You should use [master](https://github.com/IgniteUI/igniteui-blazor-examples/tree/master) branch of this repository if you want to run samples on your computer.
+Use the [vnext](https://github.com/IgniteUI/igniteui-blazor-examples/tree/vnext) branch only when you want to contribute new samples to this repository.

+## Instructions

 Navigate to sub-folders to get more information about each sample.
 Also, you can run each sample on Code Sandbox website by clicking on the **Edit on CodeSandbox** button in a readme file of sample project, .e.g. [./samples/charts/category-chart/overview/README.md](./samples/charts/category-chart/overview/README.md)